StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

 ```

 - Function expressions are anonymous function – ie., functions without name
-- function expression can not be hoisted; they can only be referenced through the variable
+- Function expression can not be hoisted; they can only be referenced through the variable
-- Assign a function value to the variable `add`
+- Function expressions are commonly used for handlers

 :::
 ::::